New Mexico · SDY

 Do you need a license in New Mexico?

 Applied Structural Drying is a technical specialty that New Mexico does not separately license.
 However, if drying is part of a larger restoration or rebuild project, the contractor performing that work may still need a New Mexico Construction Industries Division license depending on scope and project value.
 Verify current state and local requirements before contracting work.
-The NISCR ASD certificate is a professional credential, not a government license.
+The NISCR SDY certificate is a professional credential, not a government license.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand